ZMonk91/Wyvern/README.md

 # Wyvern
 A custom UI Framework for DragonRuby.
 It utilizes a Fluid Interface design (similar to Javascript).
+This allows easier support for dynamic changes with user interactivity.

 # Installation
 1. Drop the wyvern folder inside of `mygame/app/`